 The graduate program in Computer Science & Engineering offers a comprehensive educational program from across a broad spectrum of theoretical and applied computer science and engineering, combined with research opportunities in many areas of the field.
-The graduate program has 38 full-time faculty members (faculty profiles) that advise students in such areas as algorithms and theoretical computer science; numerical, parallel, and high-performance computing; distributed computing and systems; artificial intelligence, robotics, and computer vision; databases and data mining; human-computer interaction and information systems; graphics and visualization; software engineering and programming languages; computer architecture and compilers; networking; bioinformatics and computational biology; and computer security.
+The graduate program has 38 full-time faculty members that advise students in areas such as algorithms and theoretical computer science; numerical, parallel, and high-performance computing; distributed computing and systems; artificial intelligence, robotics, and computer vision; databases and data mining; human-computer interaction and information systems; graphics and visualization; software engineering and programming languages; computer architecture and compilers; networking; bioinformatics and computational biology;machine learning; and computer security.
 In addition, students may choose a course of study that integrates research in computer science with applications in other fields.
 Additional information about the department’s research areas along with information about the faculty involved in each of them can be found here.

 The mission of our graduate program is to encourage each student’s capacity for original and creative thinking, to understand the current state of the art of research and to assist him or her in producing innovative research.
 It is designed to produce graduates that are well prepared to excel in their future careers in industry, academia, and government.
 In addition, it addresses the increasing interdisciplinary nature of the Computer Science & Engineering discipline and its role in advancing other disciplines in engineering, life sciences, physical sciences, social sciences, and humanities.

 Our program is highly ranked nationally and the faculty's research is recognized world wide.
 Faculty and students have access to excellent computing facilities including the latest supercomputers, which can be used for both research and educational purposes.
 The department has ties to industry providing an atmosphere conducive to forward thinking research as well as a stimulating curriculum that contributes to a student's successful completion of their chosen degree and advancement in their careers.
 Our program attracts many talented students to Minnesota for advanced studies.
-Competition is very keen and we have only been able to enroll about 70 new students each year from an applicant pool of 1200+ students.
+Competition is very keen and we have only been able to enroll about 70 new students each year to all programs from an applicant pool of 1200+ students.
 We are especially interested in admitting top students who fit into the research mission of our Department.

 The department offers four graduate degrees.
 These include the PhD in Computer Science, the M.S. in Computer Science, the M.C.S. in Computer Science, and the M.S. in Software Engineering.